Creatiwity/witycms-doc/file_structure.md

 ## Required theme files

 If you don't have these files, your theme won't work properly, or just won't show up at all.
 It's mandatory you have these files.

-* **templates**:The folder contain all the"*HTML*" index you need for the different theme page of your website.
+* **templates/index.html**: The folder contain all the"*HTML*" index you need for the different theme page of your website.

+EXEMPLE

 ## Best practice

 * **css**: The folder will allow to apply different "*HTML*" style element.
 They allow you to define any style property as the border , background color, typeface, the space between letters, etc. Through this method, all pages that reference the external style sheet will inherit all definitions.
 * **img**: The folder contain all the asset you need to custom your theme like the logo, etc.

+## Internationalize your theme

 * **lang**: The folder contain all the translation you need to switch you theme between different languages.